jjmchew/jjmchew.github.io/RB129/writtenStudyNotes.md

   - `protected`
     - allow access by other class instances (e.g., when used for comparators)
     - similar to `private` methods - they cannot be invoked from outside of the class, but other instances of the same class (*or subclass*) can invoke protected methods
+      - note *super class* cannot invoke protected methods of its subclass

 </details>